00xxff/Void-Universe/en/README.md

 The basic theories of this model have been gradually refined and improved with the assistance of the [[Qwen 2.5]](https://tongyi.aliyun.com/qianwen/) model.
 Here, I express gratitude to Alibaba.

-Currently, this model is still a theoretical framework, and its content needs the efforts of many people to perfect and experimentally verify, so that it can become a true grand unified model.
+Currently, this model remains only a theoretical framework, and its contents require further efforts from more individuals to refine and experimentally verify it, so that it can become a true grand unified model.

-Now, if you are interested in this void model, you can directly copy the AI prompts and let the large AI model help you with in-depth interpretation or verification of the parts you are interested in.
+Now, if anyone is interested in this void model, you can directly copy the AI prompts and have the AI large model assist in conducting an in-depth interpretation or verification of the parts that interest you.

-I look forward to more people joining in to perfect the upper structures of classical physics models and provide mathematical derivations consistent with existing theories and phenomena for each step.
+I look forward to more people joining in to complete the reverse engineering of our universe.

-Finally, welcome to the new race of AI exploring the universe, using our minds to guide AI to uncover the truth of the universe, in this era of AI everyone can become an Einstein.
+Finally, welcome to join the team exploring the universe with AI, using our minds to harness AI in the quest for the truth of the universe, making everyone an Einstein in this age of AI.